 - 3.1.
-This section sets out how firms should treat customers at the end of an initial or further payment deferral granted under the Credit Payment Deferral guidance, where the customer has - been granted 2 payment deferrals under the Credit Payment Deferral guidance and remains in payment difficulties; or - been granted an initial payment deferral under the Credit Payment Deferral guidance, was not granted a further payment deferral under that guidance, and remains in payment difficulties. - 3.2.
-The Credit Payment Deferral guidance sets out that firms should take reasonable steps to contact their customers in good time before the end of a payment deferral period about resuming payments and to engage with them about their options when it expires.
+This section sets out how firms should treat customers at the end of an initial or further payment deferral granted under the July guidance, where the customer has - been granted 2 payment deferrals under the July guidance and remains in payment difficulties; or - been granted an initial payment deferral under the July guidance, was not granted a further payment deferral under that guidance, and remains in payment difficulties. - 3.2.
+The July guidance set out that firms should take reasonable steps to contact their customers in good time before the end of a payment deferral period about resuming payments and to engage with them about their options when it expires.
 The firm should use an appropriate medium for doing so.
 This could include use of a digital or scripted process.
 However, the firm should take into account any preferences expressed by, or known needs of, the customer. - 3.3.
 This contact should inform customers of what will happen if they do not respond, including providing information about the next payment falling due after the payment deferral and how the deferred amounts will be treated.
-If the customer is able to resume full payments, the firm should deal with the customer under the Credit Payment Deferral guidance for Personal Loans in accordance with the section on 'customers able to resume payments' (or corresponding sections in the other Credit Payment Deferral guidance) and applicable sections of this guidance. - 3.4.
+If the customer is able to resume full payments, the firm should deal with the customer under the July guidance for Personal Loans in accordance with the section on 'customers able to resume payments' (or corresponding sections in the other July guidance) and applicable sections of this guidance. - 3.4.
 If the customer indicates that they continue, or reasonably expect to continue, to face payment difficulties at the end of a payment deferral, the firm should treat the customer fairly and work with the customer to resolve these difficulties in advance of payments being missed, in accordance with the remainder of this guidance.
 These expectations apply regardless of whether the customer is in default or arrears difficulties and therefore entitled to forbearance under CONC 7.